New Lease On Life For Montgomery County Woman Thanks To Tissue Transplant

 “Absolutely, yes,” said Dailey.

-Carrie who lives in Hatboro now works for a division of MTF Biologics, the world’s largest tissue bank.
+Dailey, who lives in Hatboro, now works for a division of MTF Biologics, the world’s largest tissue bank.

-Now with transplanted tendons in her shoulders, Carrie is able to play guitar again and has her life back.
+Now, with transplanted tendons in her shoulders, Dailey is able to play guitar again and has her life back.
 She’s grateful to the unidentified donor’s family.

 “You comprehend that someone was also grieving while you’re recovering which was tough,” says Dailey.

-The genetic condition impacts her entire body and Carrie has to occasionally wear braces on her legs.
+The genetic condition impacts her entire body and Dailey has to occasionally wear braces on her legs.

 But with her shoulders now repaired, she’s planning to get back to school.